ddeutils/ddedocs/docs/services/docker/index.md

 Docker has concept Build, Ship, and Run.
 This concept make Docker be the most popular container software in this world.

-**Components for concepts**:

-- Image

-The basic of a Docker container.

-- Container
-- Engine
-- Registry